Skip to content

 Test Scenarios:

-1. Login as mcp/mcp (has both accounting and developers groups)
+1. Login as mcp/mcp (has accounting and engineering groups)

 2. Try allowed tools: